slaclab/proto-dune/README.md

 # Setup

 #### Checkout the GIT reposotiry from github
-$ git clone --progress --recursive -v https://github.com/slaclab/proto-dune
+$ git clone --recursive git@github.com:slaclab/slaclab/proto-dune

 #### Make a symbolic link to the output build directory (typically a local hardware, not network drive)
 $ ln -s /path/to/build proto-dune/firmware/build